-Trading of listed equity options on Euronext.
-France is governed by the Euronext Rulebook (the Harmonised Rules in Book I and non-Harmonised Rules for Euronext Paris in Book II).
-Euronext France is organised around a clearinghouse that fixes the required amount of collateral deposit and calculates margin calls (if the position is out-of-the-money) and the relevant settlement price per option.
+The clearinghouse fixes the required amount of collateral deposit and calculates margin calls (if the position is out-of-the-money) and the relevant settlement price per option.
 Options expire several times a year.
 The standard expiry date is the third Friday of the expiry month unless the third Friday is a public holiday and the exchange is closed, in which case it is the third Thursday.
 For the CAC 40 Index derivatives, Euronext France offers weekly futures, mini-index derivatives and total return futures.
-The participants are clearing members, broker dealers and dealers for own accounts authorised to carry out execution.
+The participants are clearing members, broker dealers and dealers for own account authorised to carry out execution.